opsway/odoo-docker-extend/README.md

 Prerequisite for such deployment configuration is to have registered host domain and external PostgreSQL database.

 In order deploy:
-- configure your deployment by providing information in host.env, variables.env and credentails.env files.
+- configure your deployment by providing information in host.env, variables.env and credentials.env files.
+- clone `https://github.com/odoo/enterprise` repo to the root of the project. (.gitmodules already prepared)
+- make sure folders has correct write/read permission and owner is `odoo`
 - run `docker-compose up -d`

 Development setup relies on `docker-compose_local_build.yml`, which in its turn uses local database.